Optimal estimation in private distributed functional data analysis: Differential privacy notions and minimax risks

-Note that for simplicity, we only state the definition of non-interactive LDP under the constraint that individuals do not have access to other users' private information.
-There are also various forms of interactive LDP, all involving access to other users' private information, but differ in terms of which users' private information can be utilised.
-For more detailed discussions on LDP, we refer readers to \citet{duchi2018minimax}.

-Motivated by the setting of federated and distributed learning, FDP is introduced to preserve privacy in distributed data.
+In a distributed setting, FDP is introduced to preserve privacy in distributed data.
 In this paper, we consider a setting where $N = \sum_{s=1}^S n_s$ samples of data are distributed across $S$ servers with the $s$th server holding $n_s$ samples.
-The training of models occurs locally in each server and only privatised transcripts are communicated in the distributed protocol.
+Formally speaking, given datasets $\{D_s\}_{s=1}^S = \{\{d_{s,i}\}_{i=1}^{n_s}\}_{s=1}^S$ distributed across $S$ servers, we consider a $T$-round privacy mechanism $(\bm{\epsilon},\bm{\delta},T)$-FDP.
+The same FDP framework has also been considered in \citet{li2024federated}.